Subaru XV hybrid performance, top speed & engine

 When you ask for heavy acceleration, the e-Boxer begins to struggle: 0-62mph takes an underwhelming 10.7 seconds, and the sudden burst of revs feels ineffective because of the lack of forward progress.
-This is common in hybrid cars equipped with a CVT transmission: there are no gears, but ‘steps’ are engineered in to make it feel like there are different ratios.
+This is common in hybrid cars equipped with a CVT gearbox: there are no gears, but ‘steps’ are engineered in to make it feel like there are different ratios.
 Subaru quotes a top speed of 120mph.

 On normal roads, the XV e-Boxer handles well, especially given its size and a setup geared for off-roading.
 Lean in corners is nicely controlled despite the hefty 220mm of ground clearance, and the steering feels well weighted and precise.
 The ride is composed, too, soaking up heavy bumps on both tarmac and gravel.